How to Lose Weight During Breastfeeding?

 When to Start Losing Weight While Breastfeeding

 Having a baby and managing your priorities during the first few weeks after delivery can be challenging, as your munchkin will need extra care.
-At this point in time, losing weight should not be worrying you.
+At this point in time, losing weight while nursing should not be worrying you.
 The excess weight has been put on over a period of nine to ten months and you should give it at least that much time to shed those extra kilos away.

 You can wait for around six weeks after delivery to kick start your weight reduction regime.
 The initial six weeks can be considered as a transition period where the baby and the mother are trying to adapt to the changes in their life.
 It is important to focus on the baby at this time and not get distracted by any other activity.